Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Scaling limit of index process

 For any $N$ we define $\Sigma^N:\mathds{S}^1\mapsto\mathds{S}^1$ through $\Sigma^N(\theta) = \theta + 2\pi/N$.
 Consider then a continuous-time process $U^N$ that jumps at the arrival times of a homogeneous Poisson process with rate $N$ according to the kernel

 where

 Define the map

 Essentially we think of the circle as comprising of two copies of $[0,1]$ glued together at the end points.
 The top one is traversed in an increasing direction and the bottom one in a decreasing direction.
-When glued together and viewed as a circle these dynamics translate in a counter-clockwise rotation with occasional reflections w.r.t. the $x$-axis at the time of events.
+When glued together and viewed as a circle these dynamics translate in a counter-clockwise rotation with occasional reflections with respect to the $x$-axis at the time of events.
 With this picture in mind it should be clear that $\phi(U^N) = Z^N$.

 We also define the limiting process $U$ as follows.
 First let

 where $\phi^1(\theta)$ is the first coordinate of $\phi(\theta)$.
 Notice at this point that $\phi^1: \mathds{S}^1\mapsto [0,1]$ is continuous and satisfies $\phi^1(\theta)=\phi^1(-\theta)$ for any $\theta\in[0,2\pi)$, whence we obtain that $\tilde{\lambda}(-\theta)=\tilde{\lambda}(\theta)$.
 Given $U(0)=\theta$, let $T_1$ be a random variable such that